 The Earlham Volunteer Exchange, started in 1974 by Earlham College students, works to connect students with the broader community.
 Much of EVE's recent work has focused on its partnership with the Community Blood Center, putting on four campus blood drives a year.
 EVE also provides a free shuttle every weekday afternoon to transport students to local nonprofits, schools and internship sites in Richmond and Eastern Wayne County.

-To find out more about serving in Richmond & Wayne County, stop by the Bonner Center for Service and Vocation, 1st floor of the Landrum Bolling Center, next to the elevator.
+To find out more about serving in Richmond & Wayne County, stop by the Office of Civic Engagement in the Center for Integrated Learning, 1st floor of the Landrum Bolling Center, next to the elevator.